foureyes/csci-ua.0480-fall2020-034/homework/01-othello-reversi.markdown

 * `chai` - supplies assertions for unit tests
 * `eslint` - for catching potential errors in your code
+* `eslint-plugin-mocha` - to support linting test code

-Go into the directory of your cloned repository (`cd username-homework01`), and run the following commands:
+Go into the directory of your cloned repository (`cd username-homework01`), and create `package.json`

+<pre><code data-trim contenteditable>
+npm init
+# follow the prompts to create a package.json... you can
+# just use the default answers to the questions that are asked
+# (for our purposes, the answers don't really matter)
+</code></pre>

+You can add dependencies to `package.json` using the following commands:

-<pre><code data-trim contenteditable>npm install -g mocha
+<pre><code data-trim contenteditable>npm install --save-dev mocha
 npm install --save-dev eslint
 npm install --save-dev chai
+npm install --save-dev eslint-plugin-mocha
+# can also be installed in a single line
+npm install --save-dev eslint mocha chai eslint-plugin-mocha
 </code></pre>

-Note that the last commands install modules _locally_ to your project directory.
-It will do two things:
+Note that these will all be installed locally to your project directory:

+* It will create a `package-lock.json` file that stores exact versions
 * It will make a modification to an existing file, `package.json`, within your project folder
 * It will create a `node_modules` folder where your downloaded modules are stored (this folder is included in your `.gitignore` file because these external libraries are not meant to be in your project's version control

+__Troubleshooting errors__

+* On some systems (for example, Ubuntu 18.04), you may have to use `sudo` to run `npm` as the super user
+* If any part of your code complains about a missing package, try installing it with `npm` either locally or globally (do your best to keep everything local at first, of course)

 ### Install Required Modules